COSC3020/tsp-local-search-chenry900-1/README.md

 is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

-To start my code runs through loading an array n long with the numbers before it randomly scrambles them into the starting order so it goes through n twice. then we do the 2Opt section and we create a new array in 2Opt so worst case we would reverse the entire tour meaning we have to go through n once and we then need to calculate the distance of each one adding another n.
-The do-while loop goes 200 times so it would add O(200n).
-So worst case time complextiy would be O(n^2) + O(n^2) + O(200n) making the time complexity O(n^2).
+To start my code runs through loading an array n long with the numbers before it randomly scrambles them into the starting order so it goes through n twice. then we do the 2-Opt section and we create a new array in 2-Opt so worst case we would reverse the entire tour meaning we have to go through n once and we then need to calculate the distance of each one adding another n.
+The do while loop runs until it finds 200 improvements or 25 times with no improvement.
+If we assume the worst case it will use the 200 improvements and take O(200n) time.
+So the run time will be O(n^2) because of the way that I generate the random order at the start.

 The memory complexity would be O(n) because my loader takes n space, my tour takes n space and worst case newTour would take n space.
 So you end up with 3O(n) making the memory complexity O(n).